KnowledgeForwardSolutions/CheckDigits.Net/README.md

 * Check digit value - alphabetic characters ('A' - 'Z')
 * Check digit location - assumed to be the trailing (right-most) characters when validating
 * Class name - Iso7064Mod661_26Algorithm

+### ISO/IEC 7064 MOD 97-10 Algorithm

+The ISO/IEC 7064 MOD 97-10 algorithm is suitable for use with numeric strings.
+It generates a two numeric check digits.

+Note: the ISO/IEC 7064 MOD 97-10 algorithm is the basis of a number of check digit algorithms that first map alphabetic characters to numbers between 10 and 35.
+Examples include International Bank Account Numbers (IBAN) and Universal Loan Identifiers (ULI).
+However this implementation is limited to values containing only decimal digits.
+Other algorithms will handle values like IBAN and ULI and perform the mapping of alphabetic characters internally.

+#### Details

+* Valid characters - decimal digits ('0' - '9')
+* Check digit size - two characters
+* Check digit value - decimal digits ('0' - '9')
+* Check digit location - assumed to be the trailing (right-most) characters when validating
+* Class name - Iso7064Mod997_10Algorithm

 ### Luhn Algorithm